techemmy/Blogging-API/README.md

 ### Use Swagger Docs to view API

-Visit the `/api-docs/` route to use swagger to expore the API
+Visit the `/api-docs/` route to use swagger to explore the API

 ## Setup to Run